| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 that our American milk supply is so deficient in CLA is a national

+tragedy.
 With all the excitement being generated by CLA, however, other benefits

 of grassfed dairy products can be overlooked.
 Milk from grassfed cows also